yoember/yoember.github.io/index.md

 Try out Request Invitation button again, check the browser's console messages and open the Firebase website, and check your app dashboard.
 You will see, that the email address, what you just saved on your home page, is sent to Firebase and it is saved on the server.

+* Remember to restart your Ember server, or else you'll have problems with the newly installed EmberFire addon.

 Well done!

 ### Promise and the `this` context in javascript (+ playing with ES5 and ES6 a little)

-Promise is a unique asynchronous feature in javascript.
-Basically an object, which hasn't completed yet, but is expected in the future.
-You can read more about it on Mozilla website: https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise
+Promises are a unique asynchronous feature in javascript.
+Basically, they're objects that haven't completed yet, but are expected to in the future.
+You can read more about promises on the Mozilla website: https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise

 In our code, we use a Promise: `.save()`

 The `save` method on Ember Data Model is a `Promise`.
 It promises us that it is trying to save our data.
-It could be successful or maybe return with error.
+It could be successful or maybe return with an error.

 We can catch the result of a `Promise` with a chained `.then()`.
 In our example: